apl-cornell/PDL/docs/renaming.md

 ### Reservation

 Lock reservation returns a unique lock identifier, which names the reservation.
-This is analagous to allocating a new name for a location.
+This is analogous to allocating a new name for a location.
 The main differences are that name allocation must also return the _old_ name so that the old name can be `freed` later (it is possible to hide this from the programmer and just have the internals of the abstraction keep track of this association);